-10 facts about diabetes
+10 facts on diabetes

 The number of people with diabetes has nearly quadrupled since 1980.
 Prevalence is increasing worldwide, particularly in low- and middle-income countries.
 The causes are complex, but the rise is due in part to increases in the number of people who are overweight, including an increase in obesity, and in a widespread lack of physical activity.